CrayLabs/SmartSim/doc/launch_settings.rst

 **Step 2: Set the Launcher Type**

 Set the launcher type using either a string or a ``LauncherType`` enum.
-This step is crucial as it determines the applied launcher.
+This step is important as it determines the job's launcher.
 The following table lists the supported launcher strings and their corresponding ``LauncherType`` enums:

 .. list-table:: Supported Launcher Strings and Enums